Last revised: February 2025

 “Workplace violence” is:

-- The exercise of physical force by a person against an employee in the workplace that causes or could cause physical injury to the employee.
+- The exercise of physical force by a person against an employee in the workplace that causes or could cause physical or psychological injury or harm, and includes domestic or sexual violence.

-- An attempt to exercise physical force against an employee in the workplace that could cause physical injury to the employee.
+- An attempt to exercise physical force against an employee in the workplace that could cause physical or psychological injury or harm, and includes domestic or sexual violence.

-- A statement or behavior that is reasonable for an employee to interpret as a threat to exercise physical force against the employee, in the workplace, that could cause physical injury to the employee.
+- A statement or behavior that is reasonable for an employee to interpret as a threat to exercise physical force against the employee, in the workplace, that could cause physical or psychological injury or harm, and includes domestic or sexual violence.

-A person who has a personal relationship with an employee such as a spouse or former spouse, current or former intimate partner or a family member that may physically harm, or attempt or threaten to physical harm, that employee at work.
+“Domestic violence” is: A person who has a personal relationship with an employee such as a spouse or former spouse, current or former intimate partner or a family member that may physically harm, or attempt or threaten to physically harm, that employee at work.
 In these situations, domestic violence is considered workplace violence.

 Examples of workplace violence include: